Pracylop/react-admin/README.md

 These can be used to access the App on the web.
 Please note that running `npm start` can bring prompts about selecting the PORT NUMBER.
 Accept and proceed.

 ## Organize Your Files & Folders

+When organizing a project, you need to use a mechanism which makes it easy for to locate files.
+A good aproach is the Darks Pattern in which you organize folders according to the different components that make up the application.

+In this situation, there are there are components which are shared across multiple pages e.g. the sidebar and there are indivudal page components e.g. the dashboard.

+The folder 'components' will contain shared components The folder 'scenes' will contain different pages.
+Each page will be represented by an aptly named folder in the 'scenes' folder.
+The folder 'global' will contain shared page components e.g. the Sidebar and Top bar.Each will be represented by a .jsx file inside the 'global' folder.

+Create a `theme.js` file in the `src` folder.
+This will contain the colours and typography used in the entire app.
+This will also be used to represent the light and dark mode.

+## Vs Code Extensions

+Prettier
+Tailwind Shades